0xlipon/payloads/README.md

 # Payloads
-Explore a rich collection of diverse payloads in these GitHub repositories. 🚀
+Explore a rich collection of diverse payloads, wordlists for fuzzing in these GitHub repositories. 🚀